Rod Burks joined the TMJ4 sports team in March 2006 and is teaming up on the weekends as the Sports Anchor.

-Rod most recently worked for WSVN-TV in Miami, where he covered Shaq and former Marquette star Dwyane Wade.
+Rod worked for WSVN-TV in Miami, where he covered Shaq and former Marquette star Dwyane Wade.
 "On any given day, you just never knew what was going to come out of Shaq's mouth," says Rod.
 Rod loved covering the Heat, the Miami Hurricanes, the Marlins and the Dolphins.
-Rod is more than ready to cover the Packers and their fans, having experienced the crazy Dolphins fans and the eccentric comings and goings of running back Ricky Williams.
+Now, Rod loves to cover the Packers and their fans.

 His next stop was Saginaw, Michigan, where he started as the weekend sports anchor for the CBS affiliate.
 His beat included Michigan, Michigan State and the Detroit Pistons.
 Rod was also able to go the NFL Draft in New York when a high school player from Saginaw turned out to be a high draft pick at the time.
 Rod spent one week in New York and had the time of his life.

 Don't be surprised to see Rod at Bradford Beach with his flip-flops on during the summer.